Slept66/The-Brown-Bear-Project-HTML/SECURITY.md

 ## Reporting a Vulnerability

-You can expect an update in the Announcements and Updates.
+You can expect an update in the Contributions.